Spotify to cut 6% of its workforce - Local News 8

 “Like many other leaders, I hoped to sustain the strong tailwinds from the pandemic and believed that our broad global business and lower risk to the impact of a slowdown in ads would insulate us.
 In hindsight, I was too ambitious in investing ahead of our revenue growth,” he said.

-The Stockholm-headquartered music streaming business had about 9,800 employees globally as of September 30.
+The Stockholm-headquartered music streaming business had about 9,800 employees globally as of September 30, according to an earnings report.

+The company’s stock, which has nearly halved in value over the past 12 months, gained more than 4% in premarket trading in New York.
+Spotify’s share price has risen 24% since the start of the year, Refinitiv data shows.

 Over the past few months, major tech companies have swiftly reversed a pandemic hiring spree that saw them add thousands of workers to keep up with a surge in demand from households and businesses for services such as online shopping and videoconferencing.